melvin0008/awesome-julia/README.md

 # [Contributing](https://github.com/melvin0008/awesome-julia/blob/master/CONTRIBUTIONS.md)

 Your contributions are always welcome!

+###[Motivation]
+[Julia.jl](https://github.com/svaksha/Julia.jl) a curated list of Julia Packages concentrates on packages and is suitable for developers with experience.
+For Newbies and developers who want to learn about julia , awesome-julia is more user-friendly.